nicholasdille/container-slides/160_gitlab_ci/300_components/exercise.md

 # CI/CD Components

+We will explore CI/CD components as the successor of templates.

 !!! tip "Goal"
     Learn how to...

     - Create a component
     - Add inputs to a component
-    - Use a component locally
+    - Use a component

 !!! tip "Hints"
     [Official documentation]() for CI/CD Components